 Prestwick Golf Club

 Prestwick is the birthplace of Championship Golf.
 A simple stone remembrance just to the west of Prestwick’s charismatic and charming clubhouse marks the spot where the first Open Championship tee shot was fired towards the 1st fairway in 1860.
-Then a 12-hole golf course with the first hole measuring 578 yards was where the prestigious championship was born.
+A 12-hole golf course with the first hole measuring 578 yards was where the prestigious championship was born.

 Today the 1st hole is not the original hole, as the course has seen many changes from the Old Tom Morris dozen hole designs.

-Prestwick is no stranger to controversy The quirks of the course have long prevented it from being included in the modern Open Championship rota.
+Prestwick is no stranger to controversy.
+The quirks of the course have long prevented it from being included in the modern Open Championship rota.
 The last time the Claret Jug was lifted at Prestwick was in 1925 and won by Jim Barnes.

 Prestwick features many ‘quirks’ not often found on the traditional links of Scotland.
 Blind tee shots, shared fairways, Par 4’s that are makeable in one stroke, gaping bunkers, and Incredible green contours.

 In our opinion, the real appeal (ignoring its tremendous history for a brief moment) of playing golf at Prestwick is the variety of holes on offer.
 The first (Railway) is a great little Par 4 where the railway line actually does play a factor, Right of the fairway is all OOB.
 Most modern-day golfers would easily take on the green as the first only measures a short 345 from the back tees.

 The second possesses the original green from the 12 hole layout and is a mid-length par 3 with 4 very deep bunkers playing guard to the green and is one of our favourite Par 3’s in Scotland.